Skip to main content

 Can Devices Cause Permanent Damage?

-There's no evidence that properly fitted devices cause erectile dysfunction, permanent shrinkage, or urinary problems.
-Some men notice temporary changes in sensitivity or appearance, but these resolve quickly after removal.
-Pain, numbness, or discoloration are warning signs, and you should remove the device and let things recover.
+Medical literature on penile constriction devices (including rings used for erectile dysfunction) shows that properly fitted devices do not cause permanent damage.
+Some men notice temporary changes in sensitivity or appearance, but these anecdotally report that these typically resolve quickly after removal.
+Pain, numbness, or discoloration are warning signs of inadequate blood flow, and you should remove the device immediately and let tissues recover completely before considering re-use.

-Remember: Your health and happiness are the foundation of a rewarding chastity journey.
+Remember: Your health and happiness are the foundation of a rewarding chastity experience.
 Take care of your body, honor your feelings, and never hesitate to pause or seek help if something doesn't feel right.
-Chastity should always be a source of excitement, intimacy, and joy, not pain or worry.
+Wearing a chastity device should always be a source of excitement, intimacy, and joy, not pain or worry.